AVJdataminer/Notes/Remote Secure Data Access.md

 ## 2. VPN connection
 This is the second most common approach I have encountered.
-Although this requires an available virtual or physical computer and the appropriate connections to databases to be set-up as well as my user authentication
+This requires an available virtual or physical computer with the appropriate connections to databases to be set-up as well as my user authentication.
+However it does keep all data on premises.

 4. Private Github Repository - Data is uploaded by the client and I am added to the repository as a user.